In this Bar Rescue episode, Jon Taffer visits JJ’s Sports Bar and Grill in Highland, California.

 They seem to switch between the original name and JJ'S Sports Cafe.

-Reviews are mostly positive with some odd negative reviews on service.
+There are some odd negative reviews on service.

 Click for more Bar Rescues